Brady's Legislative Blueprint for a Safer America

 2. Expand the Brady Background Check System

-The Brady Background Check System has prevented millions of prohibited purchases since it went into effect, saving countless lives.
-Gaps in the law have arisen over the years.
+The Brady Background Check System has prevented over 4.4 million unlawful gun transactions since it went into effect, saving countless lives.
+Gaps in the law have arisen over the years as technology has progressed and businesses and individuals have exploited loopholes for profit.
 Expanding and strengthening this system is crucial to ensuring foundational support for all other gun laws.

 Enact Universal Background Checks

-Approximately 1 in every 5 gun sales occurs without a background check, due in large part to the rise of gun shows and websites that facilitate private sales online.
+Approximately 1 in every 5 gun sales occurs without a background check, due to gun shows, private transactions, and the rise of websites that facilitate gun sales online.
 To ensure that the Brady Background Check System is comprehensive, we must expand background checks, with reasonable and narrow exceptions, to cover every gun transaction.

 Fix the "Charleston Loophole"

 Under current law, a licensed dealer may transfer a gun to a buyer after three business days even if the background check has yet to determine whether that buyer is legally eligible to purchase a gun, known commonly as the “Charleston Loophole.”
-This gap has allowed prohibited people to acquire firearms at an alarming rate: Since 2008, over 42,000 firearms have been transferred to prohibited buyers.
+This gap has allowed prohibited people to acquire firearms at an alarming rate: In just 2020 and 2021, at least 11,500 firearms were transferred to purchasers later determined to be prohibited.

 We must ensure that the system has adequate time to complete a background check before someone can take possession of a firearm.